statsig-io/docs/docs/statsig-warehouse-native/guides/experiments.md

 - Turbo Mode
   - You can choose to skip the calculations for time series
   - This is useful if you want to reduce cost and runtime, and you only care about the overall effect
-- Filter exposures by qualitying event
+- Filter exposures by qualifying event
   - Only applicable in Analyze-only experiments

 ## Start The Experiment